dogweather/forkful/content/en/python/html-and-the-web/downloading-a-web-page.md

   \ data,\u2026"
 lastmod: '2024-03-13T22:44:59.707033-06:00'
 model: gpt-4-1106-preview
-summary: "Downloading a web page basically means grabbing the data from the URL you\
-  \ specify and pulling it onto your local machine.
-Programmers do it to parse data,\u2026"
+summary: Downloading a web page basically means grabbing the data from the URL you specify and pulling it onto your local machine.
 title: Downloading a web page
 weight: 42
 ---